Eligibility Quiz

 Once your naturalization is approved and you receive your Cartão de Cidadão (Citizen Card), you hold the same rights as any other Portuguese national:

-- EU Freedom of Movement: You have the right to live, work, and study in any of the 27 European Union member states without a visa.
+EU Freedom of Movement: You have the right to live, work, and study in any of the 27 European Union member states without a visa or work permit.

-- Portuguese Passport: You gain one of the world’s most powerful passports, providing visa-free or visa-on-arrival access to over 180 countries.
+Portuguese Passport: You gain one of the world's most powerful passports, providing visa-free or visa-on-arrival access to over 180 countries and territories.

-- Voting Rights: You are eligible to vote in Portuguese national elections and European Parliament elections.
+Voting Rights: You are eligible to vote in Portuguese national elections, local elections, and European Parliament elections.

-- Access to Services: You have full access to the Portuguese national healthcare system (SNS), public education, and social security benefits.
+Access to Services: You have full access to the Portuguese national healthcare system (Serviço Nacional de Saúde, or SNS), public education, and social security benefits.